mariosabeh2022/User-Management/README.md

 - lucid-react package (for theme icons)
 - Zustand for global state management
 - Mock server for api calls
+- React Query for fetching and data manipulation

 ## Project Setup
 1. Clone the repository using this command: git clone https://github.com/mariosabeh2022/Tailwind-Assignment
 2. Navigate to the directory of the project using this command: cd user-management-interface
 3. Run in the terminal: npm install
-4. Run in the terminal: npm install tailwindcss @tailwindcss/vite
-5. Run in the terminal: npm install lucide-react
-6. Run in the terminal: npm install jsonwebtoken @types/jsonwebtoken vite-plugin-mock --save-dev
-7. Run in the terminal: npm install --save-dev tsconfig-paths
-6. Run in the terminal: npm run dev
+4. Run in the terminal: npm run dev